 People who have suffered with acne, rosacea, sun damage and actinic keratosis are excited about BLU-U Blue Light Photodynamic Therapy.
 It is a relatively simple new procedure combining a medication with a blue light.
 It is not a laser but a light treatment.
 Back to All Lasers

-“There is a new hope for millions of people who struggle with these types of skin conditions,” says Marina Buckley, MD of Advanced Dermatology / Pocono Medical Care in Milford, PA.
+“There is a new hope for millions of people who struggle with these types of skin conditions,” says Marina Buckley, MD of Cosmetic Dermatology / Pocono Medical Care in Milford, PA.

 An Innovative Way to Control Moderate Acne

 Not exclusive to teenagers, many young adults, people in their 20's and 30's, have trouble with acne that is hard to control.
 We know there are many acne treatments out there for you to try and it can be overwhelming.
 If you have moderate acne and are uncomfortable taking antibiotics or are unhappy with your current topical treatment results, BLU-U® blue light therapy - using light without drugs or antibiotics - may be something for you to try.